Chicago Implant Studio

 Treating Gum Disease before Dental Implant Placement:

 Prior to dental implant surgery, your dentist will thoroughly evaluate your oral health, including the condition of your gums.
 If gum disease is present, a comprehensive periodontal treatment plan will be developed to address the infection and inflammation.
 This may involve professional deep cleaning (scaling and root planing) to remove plaque and tartar buildup, as well as other periodontal therapies.
 By treating gum disease, you can improve the chances of successful dental implant integration.
+Many people looking for permanent solutions find that Those interested in restoring missing teeth can review our information on dental implants in Oswego IL for a better understanding of treatment.

 Considerations for Individuals with Receding Gums: